 Redbridge

 § This page gives an overview of the Redbridge local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Redbridge lies in northeast London and is known for its leafy suburbs, good schools, and green spaces such as Hainault Forest.
 Its main towns include Ilford, Wanstead, and Woodford, and it has a strong commuter population.

-The administrative boundary of Redbridge can be viewed on OpenStreetMap: District Boundary of Redbridge.
+The administrative boundary of Redbridge can also be viewed on OpenStreetMap: District Boundary of Redbridge.

 Key Facts about Redbridge